Spec Ops: The Line: Audio

 The team did research on weapon sounds by consulting several military experts.
 The team spent a lot of time dealing with the audio mixing, so that the resulting sounds would not interfere with the narrative.
-To make the game's script unique, the team added more variety to character lines during gameplay moments, and had these lines correspond to scenarios the characters were facing in the game.
-Elia Cmíral was hired to compose the music for the game, and the soundtrack was described as "unearthly" and "rock-orientated".
-The game's menu screen music is a live recording of "The Star-Spangled Banner", performed by Jimi Hendrix at Woodstock.
+To make the game's script unique, the team added more variety to character lines during gameplay moments, and had these lines correspond to scenarios the characters were facing.
+Elia Cmíral was hired to compose the music, and the soundtrack was described as "unearthly" and "rock-orientated".
+The menu screen music is a live recording of "The Star-Spangled Banner", performed by Jimi Hendrix at Woodstock.
 To establish the character of the Radioman, the team added licensed music, including "Nowhere to Run" by Martha and the Vandellas and Mogwai's "Glasgow Mega-Snake".

 Multiplayer

 Although Spec Ops: The Line has a strong single-player focus, it also features multiplayer components.
 Yager was only responsible for the single-player campaign; the multiplayer was outsourced to Darkside Game Studios.
 The multiplayer team at 2K Games, which previously developed the multiplayer of BioShock 2, also assisted in creating the multiplayer.

-According to Davis, while 2K Games was supportive of Yager and "took a hell of a lot of risk with the project", they insisted that the game have multiplayer components to boost the sales.
+According to Davis, while 2K Games was supportive of Yager and "took a hell of a lot of risk with the project", they insisted on the inclusion of multiplayer components to boost sales.
 This was a decision that Yager thought would hurt the game.
 Davis described the project as a "waste of money" and a "low-quality Call of Duty clone".
 The president of Darkside Game Studios, Hugh Falk, responded by calling Davis' opinion "outlying".
-He added that Darkside participated in the project towards the end of the game's development cycle and that they had to revamp the entire multiplayer system within tight deadlines.
+He added that Darkside participated in the project towards the end of the development cycle and that they had to revamp the entire multiplayer system within tight deadlines.
 Davis later claimed that his comments were not directed at Darkside Game Studios, and that he is satisfied with their final product after a long and troubled development cycle.

 The game originally did not have a cooperative multiplayer mode, as the development team thought that it would distract from the tonally darker levels of the single-player campaign, not matching the game's narrative.
-However, a cooperative mode was still added to the game in August 2012 as free downloadable content; it does not follow the storyline of the campaign.
+However, a cooperative mode was still added in August 2012 as free downloadable content; it does not follow the storyline of the campaign.